 Some Assembly Required

-It probably goes without saying, but at the price point that this piece is focused on, there’s no such thing as White Glove service, and all of these chairs will arrive at your doorstep in a box and unassembled.
+At the price point that this piece is focused on, there’s no such thing as White Glove service, and all of these chairs will arrive at your doorstep in a box and unassembled.

 Best Office Chairs Under 200 Dollars in 2024

-So where does that leave us and what is the best desk chair under 200 dollars in 2024?
+So where does that leave us, and what is the best desk chair under 200 dollars in 2024?

-At the end of the day then, the real question is, what’s the best inexpensive office chair for you?
+The real question is, what’s the best inexpensive office chair for you?
 We hope our roundup review has helped narrow your search!

 Recommended Reading